bskinn/tempvars/README.rst

 ``tempvars`` *can help.*

-Jupyter notebooks can be frustrating.
+Developing in Jupyter notebooks can sometimes be frustrating.
 For example, it's aggravating to debug a worksheet for half an hour, only to discover that a carried-over variable name was hanging around in the notebook namespace and causing problems.